geawiz/geoviz/2_PMTiles-map/README.md

 Once you’ve created your PMTiles file, simply upload it to your AWS S3 bucket (created in the [Getting Started](../README.md) module) by dragging and dropping the file.
 [Protomaps documentation](https://docs.protomaps.com/pmtiles/cloud-storage) provides similar resources on how to serve a PMTiles file via AWS S3.
 In addition, they provide [details](https://docs.protomaps.com/deploy/aws) on creating a CDN-cached ZXY API to boost performance when serving PMTiles.

-## Display a PMTiles file on a Base Map Using MapLibre
+## Display a PMTiles File on a Base Map Using MapLibre
 With the file uploaded to the AWS S3 bucket, we can proceed to visualize the data on the base map we have created in the [first tutorial](../1_simple-map//README.md) of this series.

 As a refresher, in the the [first tutorial](../1_simple-map//README.md) we added a ``div`` element to our html page and linked a ``maplibregl.Map`` object to it.
 We will keep working with this object, adding a protocol to it that helps us in loading tiles from the file, and rendering data layers on top of the base map.

-### Load the pmtiles protocol
+### Load the PMTiles Protocol

 To be able to load our PMTile file, we first need to add the proper protocol to the ``map`` object.
 That is, we need to add the protocol ``pmtiles`` to the ``map`` object.
 This can be done by using the [``addProtocol()``](https://maplibre.org/maplibre-gl-js/docs/API/functions/addProtocol/) method of maplibregl, which takes as arguments a protocol type as ``string`` and a [AddProtocolAction()](https://maplibre.org/maplibre-gl-js/docs/API/type-aliases/AddProtocolAction/) function, which is used to register the protocol handler (i.e., the function to use when trying to fetch a tile specified by the protocol).
 To center our map view around the data, once the protocol is loaded we can fetch the data center coordinates and maximum zoom level from the file header: